embedded-dev-research/ITLabAI/README.md

     ```bash
    cmake --build . --config Release
     ```
-    If you want to build in a release, change the debug to release
+    If you want to build in a debug, change the release to debug
 5. **Run the project**
    After building the project, you can find the executable file in the following path from the *build* folder
    ```bash